ocaml/platform-blog/opam-2-0-2.md

 We are pleased to announce the release of [opam 2.0.2](https://github.com/ocaml/opam/releases/tag/2.0.2).

+As **sandbox scripts** have been updated, don't forget to run `opam init --reinit -ni` to update yours.

 This new version contains mainly [backported fixes](https://github.com/ocaml/opam/pull/3669):
 * Doc:
   * update man page
   * add message for deprecated options
-  * reinsert removed ones
+  * reinsert removed ones to print a deprecated message instead of fail (e.g. `--alias-of`)
   * deprecate `no-aspcud`
 * Pin:
-  * upgrade pin depends on pinning
+  * on pinning, rebuild updated pin depends packages
   * include descr & url files on pinning 1.2 opam files
 * Sandbox:
   * handle symlinks in bubblewrap for system directories such as `/bin` or `/lib` ([#3661](https://github.com/ocaml/opam/pull/3661)).
 Fixes sandboxing on some distributions such as CentOS 7 and Arch Linux.